BeipDev/BeipMU/Documentation/Mapping.md

 Shift - Stickies an action, for example to create multiple rooms just hold shift while doing it and it'll stay in room create mode

+Note: The grid isn't a limit for anything, it simply draws around the bounds of your current rooms.
+You can draw rooms outside the grid bounds and drag them outside.
+The grid will then grow to fit whatever you do!

 ## Navigate Mode (Compass icon)

 Clicking and dragging on anywhere that isn't a room will pan